Mi5sssss/Mi5sssss.GitHub.io_old/_posts/2021-07-15-A tensor-based method for accelerating the simulation of large-scale memristor cross-array circuits.md

 description: A quick solution to specific matrix in MCA.
 ---

+`Some technical trouble was found in displaying formula.`

 ![2021-07-15-A tensor-based method for accelerating the simulation of large-scale memristor cross-array circuits](https://cdn.jsdelivr.net/gh/Mi5sssss/blog_image@main/20210715/2021-07-15-A tensor-based method for accelerating the simulation of large-scale memristor cross-array circuits.6qw7kn29nvc0.png)

 # *1* Introduction